-In addition, as a result of these policy changes, students at public-private partnership campuses in Ontario will no longer be eligible for post-graduate work permits, which affects the sustainability of these partnerships.
+As a result of these policy changes, students pursuing a College credential at it's private career college partner will no longer be eligible for post-graduate work permits, which affects the sustainability of this partnership.
+The last planned enrolment will be in 2025/26, which represents the flow-through enrolment from the last intake in spring 2024.